 Why You Can’t Stop Overthinking, Even When Life Feels Fine

-Overthinking is a repetitive thinking loop where the mind tries to create certainty by analyzing situations, conversations, and possible outcomes.
-It is often driven by anxiety, not logic.
-For many people, especially those with high responsibility or emotional suppression patterns, overthinking becomes a learned way of creating safety.
+Overthinking is a repetitive loop in our mind, where it tries to (over) analyze situations, conversations, and possible outcomes.
+A lot of times, this is driven by our own anxiety.
+For many people, especially those who are used to taking on responsibilities or suppressing their own emotions, overthinking becomes a learned way to create safety.

 We often label overthinking as a “thinking problem.”
 But it is not.
 It is actually related to our emotions.
-Oftentimes, going as deep as being trauma-related.
+Oftentimes, it is trauma-related.
 Because early on, we learned that being alert, analytical, and intellectual has helped us feel safe.

-This page will help you understand why it is so common in Asian immigrant families that emphasize on high achievement, and what actually helps to shift things over time.
+This page will help you understand why overthinking is so common in Asian immigrant families, and what actually helps to shift things over time.

 What Overthinking Is, and Why You Can’t Just “Stop Thinking”

 Overthinking isn’t just our brains “thinking too much.”
-Is it actually a pattern where our minds try to create safety by constantly thinking of all possible scenarios, risks, and social/relational outcomes.
+It is actually a pattern where our minds try to create safety by constantly thinking of all possible scenarios, risks, and social/relational outcomes.

 This can show up as: